zomry1/Hystrix-Box/README.md

 * PIL

-* add number of results and output arguments to parser
 * Create validator for ciphers and use them
 * add all built tools to menu
 * add extensions for file command